dakrone/clj-http/Readme.md

        :character-encoding "UTF-8"
        :accept :json})

-A more general `response` function is available, which is useful as a primitive for building higher-level interfaces:
+A more general `response` function is also available, which is useful as a primitive for building higher-level interfaces:

     (defn api-action [method path & [opts]]
       (client/request